juju/docs/src/en/reference-constraints.md

 - tags

-    Comma-delimited tags assigned to the machine.
+    Comma-delimited positive and negative (prefixed with "^") tags assigned to the machine.
 Currently only supported by MAAS.

+    Example: tags=virtual,^dualnic

 - spaces